surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 - [React](https://surveyjs.io/Documentation/Survey-Creator?id=get-started-react)
 - [Knockout / jQuery](https://surveyjs.io/Documentation/Survey-Creator?id=get-started-knockout-jquery)

-We also provide over [40 demo examples](https://surveyjs.io/Examples/Survey-Creator) that you can edit and copy code from.
+We also include over [40 demo examples](https://surveyjs.io/Examples/Survey-Creator) that allow you to edit and copy code.

 Visit our [What's New page](https://surveyjs.io/WhatsNew) for information on new features, recent bug fixes, and latest additions.
 If you want to migrate from the old version of Survey Creator, refer to the [Migration Guide](https://surveyjs.io/Documentation/Survey-Creator?id=Migrate-from-V1-to-V2).